nyc-pyladies/2013-Setup-Python/linux-install-pandas.md

 ## First, install dependencies

-pandas requires a number of other Python libraries to be installed.
+Pandas requires a number of other Python libraries to be installed.
 To install them, if you are running Debian or Ubuntu, run the following command:

 <pre>sudo apt-get install python-numpy cython</pre>